Breaking an image encryption algorithm based on chaos: Cryptanalysis

 This defect may cause serious threat for any secure image encryption algorithm since image and its watermarked version may be encrypted at the same time.
 From Eq.~(\ref{eq:Encrypt}), one can see that change of the $m$-th significant bit of $J(i)$ may only change the $m\sim (n-1)$-th significant bits of $J'(i)$, where $0\le m<n$.
 This means MCKBA can make change of one bit of plain-image to influence at most $n$ bits in the corresponding cipher-image.

 \item Insensitivity with respect to changes of two sub-keys

 Obviously, any secure encryption algorithm should avoid this defect.
 Unfortunately, MCKBA is seriously fragile in this aspect.
-From Eq.~(\ref{eq:Encrypt}), one can see that change of one bit of $key_1$ or $key_2$ only influences one bit of the corresponding cipher-image. \end{itemlist}
+From Eq.~(\ref{eq:Encrypt}), one can see that change of the $m$-th significant bit of $key_1$ or $key_2$ only influences the $m\sim (n-1)$-th significant bits of the corresponding cipher-pixel.
+As shown in Proposition~\ref{propsition:msb}, change of the most significant bit of $key_1$ or $key_2$ has no any influence on the whole decryption. \end{itemlist}